 - Grow and nurture their sense of curiosity, joy, and wonder in the natural world and its processes

-Em chairs her local school forest committee, volunteers for an award-winning Vermont-based children’s science museum, and sits on the School Garden Support Organization’s (SGSO) Governance Board.
+Em resides in Vermont on the land of the Wabanaki.
+She chairs her local school forest committee, volunteers for an award-winning Vermont-based children’s science museum, and sits on the School Garden Support Organization’s (SGSO) Governance Board.